 Robin has a background in both Retail Jewellery Sales and Gem and Mineral Education.
 He has a certificate in Mineralogy from the Canadian Bureau of Mines and Energy and a certificate in Colored Stones from the European Gemological Society.

 Starting in Lapidary work, he progressed to Professional Jeweller as a salesman or Manager in a number of shops in Vancouver, BC as well as his own shops previously in both Portland, Oregon, and Downtown Vancouver.

-Now semi-retired and on becoming an Artisan Jeweller, he is currently the Past President of the Creative Jewellers Guild of BC; has been a contributing member of CMAG (Creative Metal Arts Guild), and has current membership in VMAA (Vancouver Metal Arts Association) and the Richmond Gem and Mineral Society.
+Now semi-retired and on becoming an Artisan Jeweller, he is currently the Vice President of the Creative Jewellers Guild of BC; has been a contributing member of CMAG (Creative Metal Arts Guild), and has current membership in VMAA (Vancouver Metal Arts Association) and the Richmond Gem and Mineral Society.